tripod/Duality/README.markdown

 * Lua scripting skills.

 Even if you have none of these skills and would like to help anyway, that would be great, the more help we can get the better.
+Maybe you could even donate us a very cheap, server to host out website and forums.

 Please email, *mark@dotrb.net* or *mark@dualityfps.org*